sasadangelo/ibm-cloud-vm-controller/README.md

 > Replace `/absolute/path/to/ibm-cloud-vm-controller` with the actual path on your machine.

 After saving the file, restart Claude Desktop.
-You will see the IBM Cloud VM Controller tools available in the tool panel.
+You will see the IBM Cloud VSI Controller tools available in the tool panel.

 ---